 Addiction Treatment Online and In-Person

 Due to the complexity, addiction treatment can be especially complicated.
 As with any chronic health condition, cycles of relapse and remission are common.
-If you are struggling with an addiction, Dr. Mazzei is an addiction specialist and can help you get on the path to recovery.
-She has helped many individuals overcome their addiction and lead fulfilling lives.
+If you are struggling with an addiction, Dr. Mazzei is an addiction therapist and can help you get on the path to recovery.
+As an addiction specialist, she has helped many individuals overcome their addiction and lead fulfilling lives.
 To start addiction treatment in Chandler AZ or online, text 480-448-6755 or schedule an initial consultation.